dariuszbasiak/paragon-r/README.md

 ### Description

-This is a demo of an application using Firebase and Vertex AI to scan recipes and convert the images to editable forms.
+This is a demo of an application using Firebase and Vertex AI to scan receipts and convert the images to editable forms.
 This way you can track your spending by just taking a photo of your bill.

-**Note**: This app was tested mostly on Polish style recipes
+**Note**: This app was tested mostly on Polish style receipts.
+Still it can be use for any other receipts with good results.

 ### Demo: [https://paragon-r.web.app](https://paragon-r.web.app)